feminizidmap/feminizidmap.org/content/work.md

 - Global and interdisciplinary perspectives: Insights into Latin American movements on feminicides, areas of action, and interdisciplinary approaches.

-- Critical media analysis: Journalistic expertise on feminicide reporting, examining critical perspectives on media language and representations of feminicides in germany and Turkey.
+- Critical media analysis: Journalistic expertise on feminicide reporting, examining critical perspectives on media language and representations of feminicides in Germany and Turkey.

 - Data and representation: Insights into counter-data practices and data activism, challenges of representation in official data, resenting our feminicide data.